-The small spotted Geoffroy's Cat (Leopardus geoffroyi) is widespread and common throughout South America, however having once been the second most traded pelt after bobcats, it is still at risk from illegal poaching for the fur trade.
+This cat was once the second most traded pelt after bobcats, and it is still at risk from illegal poaching for the fur trade.
 There is also demand from the pet trade to interbreed Geoffroy's Cats with domestic cats to produce 'safari cats'.
-As with all the South American cats, clearing of natural forest habitat for farming is a major threat to their survival.

 Leopardus Lineage